-A litany of abusive practices plagues organizations.
-Here are a few of the more common examples of how employees "cost" their employers.
+Obviously, not all misconduct in the workplace meets the definition of fraud.
+A litany of abusive practices plagues organizations, causing lost dollars or resources but not actually constituting fraud.
 As any employer knows, it is hardly out of the ordinary for employees to:

-- Use employee discounts to purchase goods for friends and relatives. - Take products belonging to the organization. - Get paid for more hours than worked. - Collect more money than due on expense reimbursements. - Take a long lunch or break without approval. - Come to work late or leave early. - Use sick leave when not sick. - Do slow or sloppy work. - Work under the influence of alcohol or drugs.
+- Use employee discounts to purchase goods for friends and relatives. - Take supplies or use equipment belonging to the organization. - Get paid for more hours than worked. - Collect more money than due on expense reimbursements. - Take a long lunch or break without approval. - Come to work late or leave early. - Use sick leave when not sick. - Do slow or sloppy work. - Work under the influence of alcohol or drugs. - Surf the Internet on the job. - Attend to personal matters during business hours.